IAmJonoBo/Prometheus/docs/developer-experience.md

     boto3, redis, and the Cassandra driver for policy and integration testing
 - Run `poetry run prometheus evaluate-rag` to score retrieval pipelines using RAGAS by default (pass `--use-trulens` to switch to TruLens when installed).
+  The CLI normalises metric names across recent RAGAS releases (the `context_precision` rename introduced in 0.1.19 is mapped back to the legacy `context_relevancy` key) so dashboards and regression harnesses keep working after upgrades.
 - Build dependency wheelhouses on a machine with network access by running `scripts/build-wheelhouse.sh` (optionally `INCLUDE_DEV=true` and `EXTRAS=pii`).
 Commit the resulting `vendor/wheelhouse/` bundle via Git LFS